Zesty Chicken Tortellini Soup Recipe

 - 2-1/2 cups frozen cheese tortellini

 - 1. In a Dutch oven, bring chicken broth and beef broth to a boil; reduce heat.
-Add chicken and poach, uncovered, for 25-30 minutes or until a meat thermometer reads 170°.
+Add chicken and poach, uncovered, for 25-30 minutes or until a thermometer reads 170°.
 Remove chicken; cool slightly.

 - 2. Add the carrots, celery, onion, soup mix, parsley and seasonings to broth.
 Bring to a boil.
 Reduce heat; cover and simmer for 10-15 minutes or until vegetables are tender.

 - 3. Cool soup.
 Meanwhile, chop chicken.
 Add tortellini and chicken to soup.
 Transfer to freezer containers; freeze for up to 3 months.

 - 4. To use frozen soup: Thaw in the refrigerator overnight.
 Place in a saucepan; bring to a boil.
 Reduce heat; cook, uncovered, for 5-10 minutes or until heated through and tortellini are tender.
 Yield: 6 servings (2-1/2 quarts).

 1-2/3 cups: 310 calories, 11g fat (4g saturated fat), 86mg cholesterol, 1097mg sodium, 22g carbohydrate (5g sugars, 2g fiber), 29g protein.